dragonflyoss/d7y.io/docs/operations/deployment/applications/client.md

   which is the root peer for download in the entire cluster.
 - Serve proxy for container registry mirror and any other http backend.
 - Download object like via `http`, `https` and other custom protocol.
+- Set disk usage, automatic GC capabilities.
+- Customize the download task piece size.

 ## Relationship {#relationship}

-- Dfdaemon registers itself to Manager for fetching Scheduler.
+- Client registers itself to Manager for fetching Scheduler.
-- Dfdaemon registers P2P tasks to Scheduler.
+- Client registers P2P tasks to Scheduler.
-- Dfdaemon uploads data to other Dfdaemon.
+- Client uploads data to other Client.